devzone-creator/CLMS/README.md

 ## 📄 License

-This project is proprietary software for Gbewaa Palace.
+This project is proprietary software for Custom Land Commision.

 ## 🆘 Support